Schools need support, now more than ever. Become an academic mentor and help a generation of pupils bounce back from a national education crisis.

 To be eligible, you must at minimum have the following:

-- Either a completed university degree or Qualified Teacher Status (QTS).
+- Either a completed university degree (2.2 or above) or have Qualified Teacher Status (QTS).

 - Grade C (Level 4) or above in GCSE maths and English.